Why I Love My Wife’s Postpartum Body

 My wife's body has changed because of pregnancy, but so what?
 Changes be damned, she's the same smokin' spitfire redhead she's always been.

-What did I say to my wife about how her body changed after she gave birth?
-Absolutely nothing.
+What did I say to my wife about my wife’s postpartum belly or postpartum body after she gave birth?
+Not a damn thing.

 First of all, my wife’s postpartum body is really none of my damned business.
 Yes, I’m her husband, but on the scale of important opinions, a husband’s view of his wife’s post-baby body is somewhere between that of a preteen sneering at a Picasso and my toddler’s desperation to be cuddled a fifth time before bed.